Jesuits: Mexico

 The Jesuits operated their properties as an integrated unit with the larger Jesuit order; thus revenues from haciendas funded their colegios.
-Jesuits did significantly expand missions to the indigenous in the northern frontier area and a number were martyred, but the crown supported those missions.
+Jesuits did significantly expand missions to the Indigenous in the northern frontier area and a number were martyred, but the crown supported those missions.
 Mendicant orders that had real estate were less economically integrated, so that some individual houses were wealthy while others struggled economically.
 The Franciscans, who were founded as an order embracing poverty, did not accumulate real estate, unlike the Augustinians and Dominicans in Mexico.

 The Jesuits engaged in conflict with the episcopal hierarchy over the question of payment of tithes, the ten percent tax on agriculture levied on landed estates for support of the church hierarchy from bishops and cathedral chapters to parish priests.
 Since the Jesuits were the largest religious order holding real estate, surpassing the Dominicans and Augustinians who had accumulated significant property, this was no small matter.
 They argued that they were exempt, due to special pontifical privileges.
-In the mid-17th century, bishop of Puebla, Don Juan de Palafox took on the Jesuits over this matter and was so soundly defeated that he was recalled to Spain, where he became the bishop of the minor diocese of Osma.
+Bishop De Palafox took on the Jesuits over this matter and was so soundly defeated that he was recalled to Spain, where he became the bishop of the minor Diocese of Osma.

 As elsewhere in the Spanish empire, the Jesuits were expelled from Mexico in 1767.
 Their haciendas were sold off and their colegios and missions in Baja California were taken over by other orders.
 Exiled Mexican-born Jesuit Francisco Javier Clavijero wrote an important history of Mexico while in Italy, a basis for creole patriotism.
-Andrés Cavo also wrote an important text on Mexican history that Carlos María de Bustamante published in the early nineteenth-century.
+Andrés Cavo also wrote an important text on Mexican history that Carlos María de Bustamante published in the early 19th century.
 An earlier Jesuit who wrote about the history of Mexico was Diego Luis de Motezuma (1619–99), a descendant of the Aztec monarchs of Tenochtitlan.
 Motezuma's Corona mexicana, o Historia de los nueve Motezumas was completed in 1696.
 He "aimed to show that Mexican emperors were a legitimate dynasty in the 17th-century in the European sense".

 The Jesuits were allowed to return to Mexico in 1840 when General Antonio López de Santa Anna was once more president of Mexico.
 Their re-introduction to Mexico was "to assist in the education of the poorer classes and much of their property was restored to them".